 Membership Issues

 The constitution states that anyone on the committee must leave if they leave Old Hatfield.
 However this does affect Janet and Willow, both of whom make a valuable contribution.
 We will re-examine the constitution at the next meeting to see if appropriate changes can be made.

+Lottie offered to help Steve with meeting minutes

 Salisbury Square